Wayville, South Australia: Education

 Annesley Junior School is located on Greenhill Road on the northern edge of the suburb.
 It is an independent day school for girls and boys aged from two years old to year 6.
 The school was established in 1902 as Methodist Ladies' College.

-The Alliance Française d’Adelaide at 319 Young Street is an Australian not-for-profit association set up to promotion French language and culture.
+The Alliance Française d’Adelaide at 319 Young Street is an Australian not-for-profit association set up for the promotion of French language and culture.
 It offers a range of French language courses, sponsors a number of French culture events for music and sponsors the Alliance Française French Film Festival.

 Fusion Business College is a provider of training to retail businesses.
 It is accredited by the Australian Government as a registered training organisation.
 Fusion Business Solutions was founded by Marc Brien and his wife Karen in July 1999.

 Central Queensland University Appleton Institute is a multidisciplinary research hub located at 44 Greenhill Road.
 The institute was founded in 2012 and has a teaching program in Safety Science.

 The SACE Board of South Australia is located at 60 Greenhill Road.
 It is an independent statutory authority established under the SACE Board of South Australia Act 1983, with responsibility for the accreditation, assessment, recognition and certification of learning in the South Australian Certificate of Education (the SACE).